-Our directors and officers also may become aware of business opportunities which may be appropriate for presentation to us and the other entities to which they owe certain fiduciary or contractual duties, including RTP and RTPZ.
+Our directors and officers also may become aware of business opportunities which may be appropriate for presentation to us and the other entities to which they owe certain fiduciary or contractual duties or otherwise have an interest in, including RTP and RTPZ and any other special purpose acquisition company in which they may become involved with.
 Accordingly, they may have conflicts of interest in determining to which entity a particular business opportunity should be presented.
 These conflicts may not be resolved in our favor and a potential target business may be presented to other entities prior to its presentation to us, subject to his or her fiduciary duties under Cayman Islands law.
+As a result, any such entities, including RTP and RTPZ, may access opportunities ahead of us until their initial business combinations.
 Our amended and restated memorandum and articles of association provide that, to the fullest extent permitted by applicable law: (i) no individual serving as a director or an officer shall have any duty, except and to the extent expressly assumed by contract, to refrain from engaging directly or indirectly in the same or similar business activities or lines of business as us; and (ii) we renounce any interest or expectancy in, or in being offered an opportunity to participate in, any potential transaction or matter which may be a corporate opportunity for any director or officer, on the one hand, and us, on the other.
+As our co-founder and board observer, Mr. Hoffman does not owe us any fiduciary duties; however, he does owe fiduciary duties to other entities, including RTP and RTPZ.